 |Zones and regions||Object storage topologies of AWS S3|

-|Global clusters||Global namespace for object users with read and write affinity to local clusters.|
+|Global clusters||Global namespace for object users with read and write affinity to local clusters|

-|Disaster recovery||Enablement of multisite replication for disaster recovery, data distribution, or archiving.|
+|Disaster recovery||Enablement of multisite replication for disaster recovery, data distribution, or archiving|

-|Containerized storage daemons||Reliable performance, better utilization of cluster hardware, and decreased configuration footprint, with ability to co-locate daemons on same machine without resource conflicts.|
+|Containerized storage daemons||Reliable performance, better utilization of cluster hardware, and decreased configuration footprint, with ability to co-locate daemons on the same machine|

-|Industry-standard hardware||Optimal price and performance mix of industry-standard servers and disks tailored to each workload.|
+|Industry-standard hardware||Optimal price and performance mix of servers and disks tailored to each workload|

-|Thin provisioning||Sparse block images enable over-provisioning of cluster and immediate instance creation.|
+|Thin provisioning||Sparse block images enable over-provisioning of cluster and immediate instance creation|

-|Heterogeneity||Not having to replace older hardware as newer nodes are added.|
+|Heterogeneity||No need to replace older hardware as newer nodes are added|

-|Striped erasure coding||Cost-effective data durability option.|
+|Striped erasure coding||Cost-effective data durability option|

 |Host operating system||• Red Hat Enterprise Linux 7.5 and higher|

 • Ubuntu 16.04

-|Hardware requirements||• Minimum 2-core 64-bit x86 processors per host, minimum of 2GB of RAM per OSD process, 16GB RAM per monitor host.
-Minimum 3 storage hosts, with 10 recommended.|
+|Hardware requirements||• Minimum 2-core 64-bit x86 processors per host, minimum of 2GB of RAM per OSD process, 16GB of RAM per monitor host.
+Minimum 3 storage hosts with 10 recommended|